Toiletman007/Minecraft-FishBot/README.md

 # Minecraft-FishBot
 The worst python minecraft fishing bot.

-I made this miencraft fish bot as my first project in python be nice :D Also thanks to Kostahe for help with some issues.
+I made this minecraft fish bot as my first project in python so be nice :D Also, big thanks to Kostahe for help with some issues along the way.